mikbe/commandable/README.markdown

 **Commandable.color\_app\_name**
 _default = intense\_green_ + bold
-The color the app_name will be in the usage line in the help message
+The color the app_exe will be in the usage line in the help message

 **Commandable.color\_command**
 _default = intense\_yellow_